nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: The list of persons is sorted by name (in ascending order by default).

    3. Test case: `sort sh/start:dsc`<br>
-      Expected: The list of persons is sorted by start date of SHN Period in descending order.
+      Expected: The list of persons is sorted by SHN start date in descending order.

    4. Test case: `sort sh/end: cn/asc`<br>
-      Expected: The list of persons is sorted by end date of SHN period (in ascending order by default), then by case number in ascending order.
+      Expected: The list of persons is sorted by SHN end date (in ascending order by default), then by case number in ascending order.

    5. Test case: `sort`<br>
       Expected: The list is unchanged.
 Error details shown in the status message.
 Status bar remains the same.

-   6. Other incorrect sort commands to try: `sort shn/start`, `sort p/` (since `p/` is an unsupported field prefix), `...` <br>
+   6. Test case: `sort INVALID_PREFIX/VALID_DIRECTION`<br>
+      Expected: The list is unchanged.
+Error details shown in the status message.
+Status bar remains the same.

+   7. Test case: `sort VALID_PREFIX/INVALID_DIRECTION`<br>
+      Expected: The list is unchanged.
+Error details shown in the status message.
+Status bar remains the same.

+2. Sorting persons while search results are being shown

-      Expected: Similar to previous.
+   Expected: Similar to previous, but only search results are displayed and sorted.

 ### Enforcing SHN

 1. Starting a new SHN enforcement session

    1. Test case: `session`<br>
-      Expected: All persons in the list are updated to be non-called.
+      Expected: All persons in the list are updated to be 'not called' status.

    2. Test case: `session x` (where x is any character)<br>
       Expected: Similar to previous.
 All trailing characters or whitespaces are ignored.

-2. Showing a filtered list of all persons who have not been called in the current SHN enforcement session
+2. Showing a dynamically filtered list of all persons who have not been called in the current SHN enforcement session

    1. Test case: `schedule`<br>
       Expected: The list is updated to display only persons who have not been called in the current SHN enforcement session.